Network calculus

 These constraints can be expressed and analysed with network calculus methods.
 Constraint curves can be combined using convolution under min-plus algebra.
 Network calculus can also be used to express traffic arrival and departure functions as well as service curves.

 The calculus uses "alternate algebras ... to transform complex non-linear network systems into analytically tractable linear systems."

 Currently, there exists two branches in network calculus: one handling deterministic bounded, and one handling stochastic bounds.

 System modelling

 Modelling flow and server

-In network calculus, a flow is modelled as cumulative functions A, where A(t) represents the amount of data (number of bits for example) send by the flow in the interval [0,t).
+In network calculus, a flow is modelled as cumulative functions A, where A(t) represents the amount of data (number of bits for example) sent by the flow in the interval [0,t).
 Such functions are non-negative and non-decreasing.
 The time domain is often the set of non negative reals.

 A server can be a link, a scheduler, a traffic shaper, or a whole network.
 It is simply modelled as a relation between some arrival cumulative curve A and some departure cumulative curve D. It is required that A ≥ D, to model the fact that the departure of some data can not occur before its arrival.